KDFOCUS/TEALS2/README.md

 #TEALS2 - Level 1 Heading

-This is my text underl level 1.
+This is my text under level 1.
 This is for the **Introduction to Software Technology** class at *Towers High School*!
-Links are easy to make - the high school can be found [here](https://www.towershs.dekalb.k12.ga.us/).
+Links are easy to make - the high school can be found[here](https://www.towershs.dekalb.k12.ga.us/).

 ![The Towers High School and Dekalb County schools logos](https://www.towershs.dekalb.k12.ga.us/sysimages/logo.png)